ethereum-optimism/superchain-ops/tasks/sep/fp-recovery/005-set-game-implementation/templates/VALIDATION.md

 ## State Changes

-The only pertinent state changes (ignoring safe nonce updates) should be made to the `DisputeGameFactoryProxy` game type implementations.
+Note: The changes listed below do not include safe nonce updates or liveness guard related changes.